jeremy-morren/purees/README.md

 # PureES

-This is a work-in-progress framework for EventSourcing with a functional paradigm.
+This is a work-in-progress framework with a functional paradigm for Event Sourcing and .NET 6+.

 ### License

-This repository is licensed under the `MIT` license.
-Full license is available at [a relative link](LICENSE).
+PureES and all related packages are licensed under the [MIT](LICENSE) license.